-The Importance of Identifying Gastrointestinal Pathogens
+Summertime and the Importance of Identifying Gastrointestinal Pathogens

 A wide spectrum of pathogens causes infectious gastroenteritis.
 Identification of the pathogen (or pathogens) contributing to a patient's gastroenteritis can be crucial to case management, infection control, and in some instances, public health interventions.